 There is an increase in BYOD (Bring-Your-Own-Devices) work culture in organizations.
 Work flexibility of the employees in workplaces is allowing them to work from home with their networks.
 It leads to the use of some unsanctioned apps that are used without the IT staff knowing about them.
 It risks the probability of possible data breaches.

 As per a survey by an identity management vendor:

-Salesforce fully supports this arrangement of anchor tenant is fully supported by Salesforce because it is in their business interest.
-But has your IT department given permission for other third-party services to be integrated with Salesforce?
-When employees or enterprises for that matter, sanction an anchor tenant app, dozens of apps that integrate with the main app enters into your office system many of which even you are not aware of.
+Salesforce fully supports this arrangement of anchor tenant because it is in their business interest.
+But has your IT department permitted other third-party services to be integrated with Salesforce?
+When employees or enterprises, for that matter, sanction an anchor tenant app, dozens of apps that integrate with the main app enter into your office system, many of which even you are not aware of.
 And these unknown apps share your data back and forth with the sanctioned apps.
-This poses a huge risk of data exposure putting the vulnerable company at risk.
+It poses a considerable risk of data exposure putting the vulnerable company at risk.

-Monitoring and automated remediation of risky data exposure and automated, custom data classification profiling with sensitive data identification are all offered by DLP solutions; thus securing the data with sanctioned apps.
-While organizations put a lot of emphasis on sanctioned apps, they should be paying more attention to apps that share data with those apps and thus prevent Shadow IT.
-These apps are the unsanctioned apps like the anchor tenants.
+Monitoring and automated remediation of risky data exposure and automated, custom data classification profiling with sensitive data identification are all offered by DLP solutions, thus securing the data with sanctioned apps.
+While organizations put a lot of emphasis on allowed apps, they should be paying more attention to apps that share data with those apps and thus prevent Shadow IT.
+These apps are unsanctioned apps like anchor tenants.

-The facts and statistics for unsanctioned apps and the security breaches through it cannot be taken lightly.
+The facts and statistics for unsanctioned apps and the security breaches through them cannot be taken lightly.
 As said, data security is possible only when organizations continuously monitor them and see to it that there is no intrusion in the form of unsanctioned apps.